codefellows/seattle-201n5/class-07-oop--constructors--tables/README.md

 #### Quiz 4 will be published this afternoon and will be due tomorrow (Wednesday) night.

 - Announcements
-  - Sam has 3 meetings today (noon, 3:30, and 4:30, plus, he'll need to go grab some lunch after that noon meeting is done), so that will affect his availability during lab this afternoon.

 - [Code Review](#codereview) *[30 minutes]*